 Subscribers are notified of the correction.
 The revised/corrected database in Origin is made available to all subscribers, for download to their local systems or available on the user portal

-Steps to Prepare for the July 2017 Launch
+Steps to Prepare for Going Live with Origin

 (manufacturers, 3PLs, re-packagers, etc.)